 Treatment for breast cancer typically includes surgery, radiation, chemotherapy and may also include hyperthermia.
-We offer all aspects of care for the breast cancer patient here at The Center for Thermal Oncology (post surgery), and will tailor your treatment plan to your individual needs and state of disease.
+We offer all aspects of care for the breast cancer patient here at The Hyperthermia Cancer Institute (post surgery), and will tailor your treatment plan to your individual needs and state of disease.

 Scientists have found that hyperthermia has a very high success rate in breast cancer.
 Hyperthermia is a heat treatment that is delivered directly to the tumor area usually via ultrasound or microwave energy.
 We target only the cancerous breast tissue, or the margins of the tumor post-lumpectomy or mastectomy.
 During the treatment, we gently raise the temperature carefully to approximately 106º Fahrenheit.
 Hyperthermia therapy damages proteins and structures within cells, thereby shrinking breast tumors, and also helps radiation and/or chemotherapy to be more effective.
 The heat increases blood and oxygen circulation to the tumor, making radiation more effective by increasing the oxygen to the tissue, or chemotherapy by bringing more medication directly into the tumor.
 Learn more by visiting our Hyperthermia page.

 Comparison of the results of Radiotherapy(RT) versus radiotherapy plus hyperthermia (HT+RT) in randomized trials from Western Research Groups.